gdagger/Supervised-Machine-Learning-Challenge/README.md

 ### Create, Fit, and Compare Models

 I first created and fit a Logistic Regression model using SciKitLearn.
-This model had a score of about 92% on the testing data.
-I then created and fit a Random Forest Classifier model with 500 estimators.
-This model scored about 86% on the testing data.
-Ultimately, this showed that the Logistic Regression outperformed the Random Forest Classifier and did so much faster.
+This model had a score of about 99.18% on the testing data which took 0.1 seconds or less to create, fit, and compute.
+I then created and fit a Random Forest Classifier model with 100 estimators.
+This model scored about 99.15% on the testing data and took around 2.2 seconds in all.
+Ultimately, this showed that the Logistic Regression barely outperformed the Random Forest Classifier but did so much faster.
+If the dataset were much larger, I would definitely choose the logistic regression model due to its speed and accuracy.